Sid20706/Javascript-Docs/objects.md

 JavaScript is not Object oriented, it is Object based.

+Common way to declare objects.
+Objects are compared by reference

+let myObj = { world: "Earth" };

 var n = 10;

 here n is an object initialized to the value 10.